Panel 70 (2020-2021) Delegate: Bill L.

-I love hearing from members, groups, and districts!
+I am very interested in hearing from members, groups, and districts!
 If you have any questions, suggestions, or need assistance, please contact me at email@example.com

 Remote communities can be defined as those where individuals have difficulty accessing A.A. due to any of the following barriers: